NOAA-Omics/noaa-omics-technical-portal/docs/missing.md

-# Don't see your NOAA 'Omics Github repository linked here?
+# Don't see your NOAA 'Omics GitHub repository linked here?

 We envision this being a living document.
 We want to grow the list of resources, and we appreciate feedback and suggestions.